SaiSiddhardhaKalla/SaiSiddhardhaKalla/README.md

 ### Bachelor of Economics (Feb 2017 - Dec 2019)

+## Projects
+### Rajasthan Mission Antyodaya Dashboard
+Built using ploty dash and hosted on heroku.
+Access the web-app on https://rj-missionantyodaya-2020.herokuapp.com
 <!--
 **SaiSiddhardhaKalla/SaiSiddhardhaKalla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.